 Trusted CA: A CA upon which a certificate user relies for issuing valid certificates; especially a CA that is used as a trust anchor CA [RFC 4949].

 Trust Model: Describes how trust is distributed from Trust Anchors.

+Verified Association: In the context of this document a signing provider can establish a verified association with a telephone number by 1) having a direct UNI relationship with the originating entity (i.e., end user) and verifying their right to use the calling telephone number, or 2) verifying a PASSporT signed with a delegate certificate that cryptographically verifies the association between the originating entity (i.e., end user) and the calling telephone number.

-VoIP Entity: A non-STI-authorized customer entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP
+VoIP Entity: A non-STI-authorized end user entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP

 Acronyms & Abbreviations